POSTED: 8 Feb 2026

 How Does MPA Work for Hair Loss?

 The logic for using medroxyprogesterone acetate in hair loss treatment is based on its potential anti-androgenic effects on the scalp.
 This is because progesterone reduces overall androgen levels and can indirectly block 5-alpha reductase.
 This is the enzyme that converts testosterone into DHT.
 Early lab research showed that progesterone applied to human scalp tissue can reduce 5-alpha reductase activity by as much as 75%.
 As DHT is the primary hormone driver of follicular miniaturisation in pattern hair loss, anything that reduces its production at the follicle level is exciting.
 However, it does not have the substantial research data behind it like finasteride, dutasteride or spironolactone.
-Most of the research data on MPA comes from patent filings and small simple studies.
-As such, it’s effectiveness, safety and value compared to traditional DHT blockers for hair loss remains unclear.
+Most of the research data on MPA comes from patent filings and small, simple studies.
+As such, its effectiveness, safety and value compared to traditional DHT blockers for hair loss remains unclear.

 Is MPA Available for Hair Loss in the UK?